 In book two, FALCON QUINN AND THE CRIMSON VAPOR, our hero continues to struggle with the question of his identity.
 What does it mean to be the thing he is?
 With a father who is a monster and a mother who is the queen of the monster-slayers, with whom should Falcon’s allegiances lie?
 And what of Megan Crofton, last seen at the end of Book I, hopelessly trapped in a windmill on the Island of Guardians?
 With the help of his friends Johnny Frankenstein, Max the Sasquatch, and Pearl the Chupakabra– as well as a new cast of Young Guardians– Falcon continues to find his way.

 My most recently published book (May 2013) is Stuck in the Middle With You: Parenthood in Three Genders (Random House.)
-This book has its own wing on this site.

 I’m Looking Through You: Growing Up Haunted is a memoir published in 2008 by Broadway/Doubleday.
 It tells the story of growing up in an allegedly haunted house; it’s also an examination of what it means to be “haunted.”